Shellbye/Shellbye.github.io/about-me.md

 The studio did not last very long but long enough for me, I learned both the program skills and the art of management.

-Now I use [Scrapy](http://doc.scrapy.org/en/master/index.html){:target="_blank"}
+I've used [Scrapy](http://doc.scrapy.org/en/master/index.html){:target="_blank"}
 + [Supervisord](http://supervisord.org/){:target="_blank"} to crawl and collect data, then store them in [MongoDB](https://www.mongodb.org/){:target="_blank"}.

-Java is my working language now, but I like Python the most.
+I have use Java for a while, but I like Python the most.
 I hope that one day I can write some technical book.